itornaza/sdc-vehicle-detection/writeup.md

 ---
 ### Writeup / README

-The project source can be found in the `./src` directory.
+The project source code can be found in the `./src` directory.
 To run the main program use the following options:

-`python main.py -d` builds up the dataset and trains an SVC classifier.
+* `python main.py -d` builds up the dataset and trains an SVC classifier

-`python main.py -i` runs the vehicle detection pipline on the test images found in `./test_images`.
-All images in the following analysis are created with th `-i` option.
+* `python main.py -i` runs the vehicle detection pipline on the test images found in `./test_images`.
+All images in the following analysis are created with th `-i` option

-`python main.py` runs the vehicle detection pipeline on the `./project_video.mp4` and saves the resulting video with the detectied vehicles in the `./project_video_output.mp4`.
+* `python main.py` runs the vehicle detection pipeline on the `./project_video.mp4` and saves the resulting video with the detectied vehicles in the `./project_video_output.mp4`

+### Dataset preparation

+The dataset is built from the GTI and KITTI car databases found in the `./dataset` directory.
+All the images contained in this set are in PNG format.

+All the code that handles the dataset can be found in the `./src/data_prep.py`.
+The main handler is the data_prep() function on line 209 which in turn calls the internal functions in order to:

+* Get the car and notcar images from the dataset directories
+* Get the car image features
+* Get the not car images features
+* Combine and normalize the features
+* Split the dataset into training and test sets

+All the functions that are related to digital image processing, transformations and vehicle detection are located in the dip class found in the `./src/dip.py` file.

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The car and not car image features for training are extracted by calling the extract_features() method of the dip class that uses the combined_features() and get_hog_features() methods of the same class as a helper routines.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: